stixes/kali-ssh/README.md

 Example run command:

-    docker run -d --rm --network=host -v /:/host stixes/kali-ssh
+    docker run -d --rm --network=host stixes/kali-ssh

 After which you can log into the kali using `ssh -p 4422 root@<docker host ip>` using `toor`as password.

-The --rm flag allows the killing of supervisord (ie. pkill supervisor or kill -9 -1) inside the container to cause the container to self-destruct and remove any data from the host.
+The --rm flag allows the killing of supervisord (ie. kill 1) inside the container to cause the container to self-destruct and remove any data from the host.
 Very useful in a "burn-after-use" scenario.

 # More info and more tools

 The basic tools are in there, along with metasploit, but to keep image size down you may need to to install tools after starting.

-Read more about Kali linux meta packagere (here)[https://www.kali.org/news/kali-linux-metapackages/].
+Read more about Kali linux meta packagere https://www.kali.org/news/kali-linux-metapackages/

 # Disclaimer